Whatsapp Icon

 Gene Therapy

-Research into gene therapy is ongoing, with the aim of repairing or replacing mutated genes causing skin cancer.
+Research into gene therapy is ongoing, to repair or replace mutated genes causing skin cancer.
 Though still in its early stages, gene therapy holds promise for targeting the root cause of skin cancer at the cellular level.

 Combination Therapies